December 31 is the 2016 Tax Credit and Deduction Deadline!

 There are three ways you can save money on your taxes:

 Spend less money on everyday purchases throughout the year.
 Use our simple day-to-day money saving tips for frugal living and maximize your monthly budgets!

-Update your paycheck withholding on your Form W-4 and receive your tax refund money now or owe less tax when you file your next tax return.
+Update your paycheck withholding on your federal Form W-4 and receive your tax refund money now or owe less tax when you file your next tax return.